paradoxicalsphere/WorkplaceDAO/UseCases.md

 ## Designing a User Interface<a name="ui"></a>

 A project manager with a multinational automative manufacturer is responsible for redesigning the user interface of a car.
-Using the employee DAO, the project manager gives team members autonomy over decisions related to redesigning the user interface.<sup><a href="#ToyotaHackathon">1</a></sup>
+Leveraging the employee DAO, the project manager gives the members of the project team autonomy over decisions related to the redesign.<sup><a href="#ToyotaHackathon">1</a></sup>

 **Primary Actor:** Project Manager
 **Scope:**  Project Redesigning Car User Interface